danog/MadelineProtoDocs/docs/docs/UPDATES.md

 When an [Update](https://docs.madelineproto.xyz/API_docs/types/Update.html) is received, the corresponding `onUpdateType` event handler method is called.

 To get a list of all possible update types, [click here](https://docs.madelineproto.xyz/API_docs/types/Update.html).

+A special `onUpdateCustomEvent` method can also be defined, to send messages to the event handler from an API instance, using the `sendCustomEvent` method.

 If such a method does not exist, the `onAny` event handler method is called.
 If the `onAny` event handler method does not exist, the update is ignored.